BrEstrada/AndroidRoomSample-Java/README.md

-# AndroidRoomSample-Java
+# AndroidRoomSample-Java Tutorial

+## DMIT2504 Final Project Tutorial

-Tutorial for using Room on Android created using Java in Android Studio.
+> This is a tutorial for using Room on Android created using Java in Android Studio.
 This tutorial will demo insert using Android Room methods.

 ## Step 1